Collaborative Knowledge Distillation via a Learning-by-Education Node Community: LENC Framework Architecture

-Given an unlabeled data point $\mathbf{x}$ incoming from the external world, each of the node's KSA modules may output one of three potential verdicts: i) the task is not known at all by the FM (non-expert), ii) the task is known, but the node's relevant knowledge is limited (non-expert), or iii) the task is well-known by the node's FM (expert).
+Given an unlabelled data point $\mathbf{x}$ incoming from the external world, each of the node's KSA modules may output one of three potential verdicts, based on the respective raw $g_\tau$ value: i) the task is not known at all by the FM (non-expert), ii) the task is known, but the node's relevant knowledge is limited (limited knowledge), or iii) the task is well-known by the node's FM (expert).
 In the first and the second case, an education cycle will be triggered as a response (see Section \ref{ssec::learning}), but in the limited existing knowledge scenario the existing DH will be employed for receiving education, instead of appending a new DH.
 In the third case, no education is kick-started and the node only infers on the incoming data stream.
-The verdict depends on the KSA's internally computed OOD score for the current stream and on two relevant manually prespecified and task-specific thresholds: $\delta$ and $\epsilon$.
-Thus, the first, second, or third case is activated if $g_j(\mathbf{x}) > \delta$, $ \epsilon < g_\tau(\mathbf{x}) < \delta$, or $g_\tau(\mathbf{x}) < \epsilon$, respectively.
+The verdict depends on the KSA's internally computed OOD score for the current stream and on two relevant manually prespecified (and, in principle, task-specific) thresholds: $\delta$ and $\epsilon$.
+Thus, the first, second, or third case is activated if $g_\tau(\mathbf{x}) \geq \delta$, $ \epsilon < g_\tau(\mathbf{x}) < \delta$, or $g_\tau(\mathbf{x}) \leq \epsilon$, respectively.